Pylons/pyramid/docs/narr/hooks.rst

 ---------------------------

-When :mod:`repoze.bfg` can't authorize execution of a view based on the authorization policy in use, it invokes a "forbidden view".
+When :mod:`repoze.bfg` can't authorize execution of a view based on the :term:`authorization policy` in use, it invokes a :term:`forbidden view`.
 The default forbidden response has a 401 status code and is very plain, but it can be overridden as necessary using either :term:`imperative configuration` or :term:`ZCML`:

 .. topic:: Using Imperative Configuration